 GROUPS: Your child has been allocated to a group based on both age and ability.
 We aim to keep groups to a maximum of 5 children.

-EVALUATION: Sessions will be evaluated January 2018 when you will be able to tell us if you feel your child has made any progress.
+EVALUATION: Sessions will be evaluated in January each year when you will be able to tell us if you feel your child has made any progress.

 SOME COMMENTS FROM PARENTS/ CARERS: